What To Do with Beta Reader Feedback

 1. In-line Grammar feedback

-You’re going to have typos and awkward phrasing, especially if you received feedback on a first draft.
-Afterall, a first draft is meant to be a mess!
 These errors are probably the easiest to fix because you only need to read the sentence to understand what the typo is supposed to say.
-With phrasing, you might need to read a line or two leading up to the sentence in question to get an idea of what needs to be said, but that’s still quick and mostly painless.
-No need to get sucked into the story and the finer details, you can check off each of these feedback items quickly.
+With phrasing, you may need to read a line or two before the sentence in question.
+This helps you understand what needs to be said.

 2. Pacing

 If your beta readers left any feedback on pacing they would have let you know what parts of the story were too fast or too slow.
 Before you start rewriting scenes or creating a pie chart based on scene length there’s something to consider.
-Was it only one beta reader that pointed out the pacing issue?
-Well, do you agree with them?
-Any time you have one beta reader pointing something out it’s best for you to decide if you see where they’re coming from and want to go ahead and make the changes or you can reach out to more beta readers and ask them to specifically read for pacing feedback.

 3. Character Depth, Arc, and Consistency

 Consistency can be a quick fix, maybe a reader realizes your character had brown eyes in one chapter and now they have green eyes.
 However more commonly there’s inconsistency in character behavior.
 Readers may point out that one character is shy and reluctant to act at the beginning and suddenly they’re a huge daredevil and leading the mission without any insight into how and what caused them to change.
-With this kind of feedback it’s important to look at the character’s growth arc (you can even plan out their arc with this template).
-Once you have a clear view of the arc you intended and how they’re currently acting in the story you will be able to go back and find key scenes where either you change their behavior to fit their personality or you add more detail or events that show how and why they’ve grown.

 Similarly you may get some feedback that says a character is flat, has no motivation, or personality.
 Just like how you reviewed their arc and updated accordingly, you would do the same but instead adding character quirks, or insight into who they are and what they want.